Analysis | The online attention industry that helps Russian misinformation get traction

 “Our delegation presented the facts that this maternity ward had been captured by Azov battalion a long time ago and other radicals,” Lavrov claimed through an interpreter.
 “All mothers, all pregnant ladies were taken out of that building, and this was the base of the Azov radicals.”

-What about photos you might have seen of a pregnant woman being carried away on a stretcher (as on the front page of The Washington Post) or of an dazed pregnant woman walking through the rubble?
+What about photos you might have seen of a pregnant woman being carried away on a stretcher (as on the front page of The Washington Post) or of a dazed pregnant woman walking through the rubble?
 Well, the Russian Embassy in the United Kingdom has an answer for that: False flag!
 Crisis actor!
 Etc.

 This, too, is why Russia’s ploy works so well in a subsection of the American information ecosystem.
 You can always inject doubt faster than reality can be affirmed.
-And that doubt is perfect fuel for those whose incomes, popularity and political strength are dependent on distancing themselves from officialdom or peacocking about their own savvy and ability to peer through the looking-glass.
+And that doubt is perfect fuel for those whose incomes, popularity and political strength are dependent on distancing themselves from officialdom or peacocking about their own savvy and ability to peer through the looking glass.

 “Make your own conclusions about how the public opinion is being manipulated in the whole world,” Lavrov said Thursday.